Cyclic proof theory of generalised inductive definitions: Introduction

 Simpson's work was later refined by Das in two directions.
 First, he showed in~\cite{Das20:ca-log-comp} that the logical complexity of inductive invariants in $\mathsf{CA}$ is strictly simpler than $\mathsf{PA}$.
 Then, in joint work with {Melgaard}~\cite{Melgaard}, he studied the extension of $\mathsf{PA}$ with arithmetic (finitely iterated) inductive definitions ($\mathsf{ID}_{<\omega}$) and showed that this system and its cyclic version $\mathsf{CID}_{<\omega}$ prove the same arithmetic statements, and so have the same proof-theoretic strength.

-This paper continues the line of research initiated by Simpson, by exploring the cyclic proof theory of positive inductive definitions.
+This paper continues the line of research initiated by Simpson, by exploring the cyclic proof theory of generalised inductive definitions.
 Its main focus is $\muPA$, an extension of $\mathsf{PA}$ by least and greatest fixed points of formulas (see~\cite{Curzi023}).
-Proof-theoretically, $\muPA$ was first studied by M\"{o}llerfeld~\cite{moellerfeld02:gen-ind-dfns}, and later used by Curzi and Das to characterise the computational expressivity of constructive fixed point logics~\cite{Curzi023}.
+Proof-theoretically, $\muPA$ was first studied by M\"{o}llerfeld~\cite{moellerfeld02:gen-ind-dfns}, inspired by Lubarsky’s work on ``$\mu$-definable sets''~\cite{Lubarsky1993definableSO}.
+The theory was later used by Curzi and Das to characterise the computational expressivity of constructive fixed point logics~\cite{Curzi023}.
 Because of the presence of interleaving (or parametric) fixed points, the expressivity of $\muPA$ far exceeds that of $\mathsf{ID}_{<\omega}$.
 Indeed, M\"{o}llerfeld proved that $\muPA$ has the same proof-theoretic strength as $\PSCA$, an (impredicative) subsystem of second-order arithmetic where the comprehension scheme is restricted to $\Pi^1_2$-formulas, one of the strongest theories for which we have an ordinal analysis~\cite{Rathjen95:recent-advances}.

-Our main result is that cyclic $\muPA$ ($\cmuPA$) is arithmetically equivalent to $\muPA$.
-To this end, we first introduce a reset system for $\muPA$ inspired by~\cite{Graham-cyclic-first-order-mu-calculus}, called $\cmuPAord$.
+The main result of this paper can be stated as follows: \begin{thm} Cyclic $\muPA$ ($\cmuPA$) is arithmetically equivalent to $\muPA$. \end{thm} Our argument is summarized in~\autoref{fig:grand-tour-diagram}.
+We first introduce a reset system for $\muPA$ inspired by~\cite{Graham-cyclic-first-order-mu-calculus}, called $\cmuPAord$.
 Compared to $\cmuPA$, $\cmuPAord$ is defined by a stronger validity condition that allows for a more local and direct soundness proof.
-Despite being apparently more permissive, cyclic progressing proofs can be duly turned into cyclic reset proofs (\Cref{thm:translation}).
-We then adopt Simpson's method and we formalise the soundness argument for reset proofs within $\PSCA$, using some results from reverse mathematics from~\cite{Curzi023} as well as reflection principles.
+Despite being apparently more permissive, cyclic progressing proofs can be duly turned into cyclic reset proofs (\autoref{thm:translation}).
+We then adopt Simpson's method and we formalise the soundness argument for reset proofs within $\PSCA$, using some results from reverse mathematics from~\cite{Curzi023} as well as reflection principles (\autoref{thm:formalisation-of-soundness} and \autoref{reflection}).
 We then conclude by appealing to M\"{o}llerfeld's arithmetic conservativity of $\PSCA$ over $\muPA$~\cite{moellerfeld02:gen-ind-dfns}.
-As a consequence of our proof methods, we also establish the equivalence between progressing-based cyclic proofs and reset proofs, thus bridging the gap between two major routes to cyclic proof theory in the context of first-order $\mu$-calculi.
+As a consequence of our proof methods, we also establish the equivalence between progressing-based cyclic proofs and cyclic reset proofs, thus bridging the gap between two major routes to cyclic proof theory in the context of first-order $\mu$-calculi.